You’ve just received an email saying that as a security precaution we’re letting you know about a new device signing into your profile:

 Still Have Concerns?

 If you’ve received this email and through these tips aren’t confident that the session wasn’t triggered by you, a good first step is to reset your password just to be safe.
-From there, you can reach out to the Trust Council at firstname.lastname@example.org and we can help you to investigate and ensure everything is secure.
+From there, you can reach out to Privacy and Security Support at firstname.lastname@example.org and we can help you to investigate and ensure everything is secure.